kaoliokkk/os-2024/report (1).md

 #### 2.1 JSQ Policy Operation Principle

 The JSQ policy aims to minimize client wait times by directing new requests to the shortest queue.
-Foley R.D. and McDonald D.R. in their work $“Join the shortest queue: stability and exact asymptotics”$ describe how this policy operates.
+Foley R.D. and McDonald D.R. in their work “Join the shortest queue: stability and exact asymptotics” describe how this policy operates.
 When a new request enters the system, it compares the lengths of all available queues and joins the shortest one.

 #### 2.2 JSQ Policy Advantages and Disadvantages